Extended Studies Plan Leader: Mrs. Taylor Eissinger

 The goal of our program is to provide challenging and engaging learning experiences while also providing additional opportunities for growth that will enable children with high potential, talent, and exceptional capabilities to develop to their potential.
 Emphasis will be on developing self-directed and independent learners while encouraging and supporting more in-depth learning with diverse and creative thinking skills.

-If you have any questions please never hesitate to email Mrs. Schnitzmeier at email@example.com or call 406-373-5357.
+If you have any questions please never hesitate to email Mrs. Eissinger at [email protected] or call 406-373-5357.

 Learn more about the Montana Agate: Montana Association of Gifted and Talented Education